 On our second day, we walked to the Philharmonic Orchestra which has a free concert every Tuesday between September and June.
 Frustratingly, even though we got there early it wasn’t quite early enough.
 They turned the line back when we were just a few places from the front as they were full.

 On the walk home we went past the Memorial to the murdered Jews of Europe, The Memorial to Homosexuals Persecuted Under Nazism, and The Memorial to the Sinti and Roma Victims of National Socialism.
 I respect that Germany does not try to hide what it’s done, but rather is open about it, to make sure that it doesn’t happen again.

 We packed and left early the next morning and walked up to a bus stop.
 By the time we were halfway to the airport, the bus was extremely crowded.
 I held onto a bar but Dad was stranded in the middle with nothing but my arm to hold on to.
 Holli and Asha were, in turn, holding onto him and it was only my clutching onto the bar for dear life that kept us all upright and not falling into the people next to us.

 On the plane, Forest started talking to a little French girl across the aisle from him.
 He would try to say something to her in French and she would giggle at him and repeat it back to him with the right pronunciation.
 She didn’t speak a word of English but he tried to teach her what G’day meant.
 He repeated it back and forth with bonjour.
 I don’t think she understood, but it was funny to watch.

 When we landed in Athens we were delayed getting off as two police officers came on the plane to arrest a man.
-I think he said something he shouldn’t have to one of the hostesses, but I’m not completely sure.
+I think he was verbally harassing the hostesses, but I’m not completely sure.